Xia-Yijie/Xponge/README.md

 Xponge has two ways to use.
 One way is to direct to use `Xponge` or `python -m Xponge` in the command line, the other way is to write python scripts and then use python to execute the scripts.

 For the first way to use, the command `Xponge` in the command line now only support a few well-wrapped subcommands.
 Use `Xponge -h` to see the detailed usage.
+As for the second way to use, the detailed API documents can be seen in the [gitee](https://gitee.com/gao_hyp_xyj_admin/xponge/tree/master/API.md) or [github]() repository

 Here we will give some detailed and well-classified instructions on what you can do with Xponge.